 Free school meals are used as an indicator for deprivation and a fixed amount of money, per pupil, is deployed to schools and must be used to ‘narrow the attainment gap’ for FSM children.

 The Mill Academy’s Governing Body will ensure that provision is made which secures all teaching and learning opportunities meet the needs of all children.
-Our priority for 2014/2015 will be focussed on narrowing the attainment gap for those pupils not on track to achieve level 4 at the end of Key Stage 2 in English, Mathematics and Science.
+Our priority will be focussed on narrowing the attainment gap for those pupils not on track to achieve level 4 at the end of Key Stage 2 in English, Mathematics and Science.

 The head teacher will report to the Governing Body each term on